-Develop your 21st skills by participating in engaging and fun educational activities that involve communication, collaboration, critical and creative thinking, intercultural understanding, and ICT skills, all while you learn a second language, Italian.
+Develop your 21st skills by participating in engaging and fun educational activities that involve communication, collaboration, critical and creative thinking, intercultural understanding and ICT skills, all while you learn a second language, Italian.
 Having more than one language is essential in the 21st Century.
-People today increasingly talk with others across the globe for work, socialising and as part of travel.
+People today increasingly talk with others across the globe for work, socialising, and as part of travel.
 Mother tongue speakers of English make up only 6% of the world's population.
 Why not put yourself at an advantage and become bilingual!

-Throughout the course, we follow the lives of young Italian students as presented in the course book "ECCO!
-Uno", and through them learn how to engage in introductory conversations, talking about ourselves, school life, things we like and dislike, our family and our pet friends.
+Throughout the course, you will follow the lives of young Italian students as presented in the course book "ECCO!
+Uno", and through them you will learn how to talk about animals, including your pet friends, as well as your hobbies and pastimes.
+You will also learn how to discuss your plans for the weekend, talk about nationalities, languages, and the weather.

-This course also allows us to develop our intercultural understanding by learning explicitly about the Italian society and culture and drawing comparisons with both our own and others.
+This course also allows you to develop your intercultural understanding by learning explicitly about the Italian society and culture, and drawing comparisons with both your own and others.

-Reflecting the Victorian Curriculum outcomes and standards, students develop and demonstrate the language, literacy, and intercultural skills and knowledge, through formative and summative assessments.
-They do so by engaging in group work, role-plays, enquiry-based tasks, authentic real-life projects, creative tasks, peer and self-assessment, tests, and multimodal presentations.
+Reflecting the Victorian Curriculum outcomes and standards, we develop and demonstrate our language, literacy, and intercultural skills and knowledge, through formative and summative assessments.
+We do so by engaging in group work, role-plays, enquiry-based tasks, authentic real-life projects, creative tasks, peer and self-assessment, tests, and multimodal presentations.

-Contact Person: Maria Carla Stevens
+Contact Person: Carla Stevens